 Pre-heat the oven to 375 degrees.
-Peel the squash, cut it into cubes and toss with 1 T. olive oil and salt to taste.
+Peel the squash, cut it into cubes and toss with the sliced shallot, 1 tablespoon olive oil and salt to taste.
 Roast for 20-30 minutes or until tender.
 Set aside to cool.

 While the squash is roasting, prepare the farro: in a large saucepan, cover the farro with 5 cups of water and bring to a boil over high heat.
 Reduce the heat, cover and simmer for 20 minutes (adding more water if needed).
 Add 1 t. salt and continue to cook until tender, about ten minutes longer.